 To win a competition, you have to first appear in the eyes of the judges as a legitimate winner.
 As the one who deserves to win.

 Psychology of Investment – Sense of Traction

 Winning startup competitions distinguishes you from the crowd.
-It sends a message to the risk-capital community: We are not just one another startup.
+It sends a signal to the risk-capital community: We are not just one another startup.
 We stand out!
 We are on the road to success!

 As a rule of thumb, before investors make an investment, they like to monitor their candidates for quite a while.
 They like to see that startups deliver over time.
 One thing they look at, is called “traction”.
 Traction could be seen in the market-validation, in sales, or in successfully obtaining other goals or key milestones.

 What else could feel like traction?
-If leveraged correctly, winning startup competitions can create such a sense.
-It allows the winner to send a message in the lines of:
+If leveraged correctly, winning startup competitions can create a sense of traction.

-Receiving a growing level of recognition from industry experts, goes a long way.
-This holds true especially when recognition is given by fello risk-capital experts.
+Receiving a growing level of recognition from industry experts and fellow investors goes a long way!

 Simply put, winning competitions is also a form of traction.
 It’s a statement: We are investment-worthy and now, more than ever, investors see that”.

 The Key Takeaway: